railwayapp/docs/src/pages/deploy/deployments.md

 ### Logs

 Railway allows users to see running logs of your application to help with monitoring.
-Railway displays the last 10,000 lines of logs available for a deployment.
+Railway displays the last 10,000 lines of logs that are available for a single deployment.

 ### Singleton Deploys